 Also, I began slipping the first stitch (Purlwise) to create a more uniform edge.
 In my photo below the knit first stitch edge is on top, with the slipped stitch edge beneath.

-This is a fun and easy little pattern and will make a modern ruffled scarf.
+This is a fun and easy little pattern and will make a modern ruffled scarf, that a teen might love.
 I believe it would look nice in any color or variegated yarn.
 I’ll add a photo when I finish.
 I’m thinking that a brightly colored edging would perfect this scarf.
 Maybe a crocheted edge or something like that.
 I’ll keep an eye out for options as I have a ways to go before I get this one done.